MEET THE TEAM

 Staff

-Mitchell Coleman, Executive Director
+Dr. Mitchell Coleman, Executive Director

 Beyond his scientific background, Mitchell is a passionate ambassador for Tejon Ranch.
 He is dedicated to sharing the Ranch’s ecological and cultural richness with visitors, students, supporters, and community partners, and is committed to guiding the Conservancy into its next chapter of science, stewardship, public access, and education.